Language-Research-Technology/ldaca-website/content/designer/index.md

 **D** - Data is depicted by these specks of raw information, undecipherable before processing but heavy with power.

-**a** - This data is not just numbers and words but signals from the Universe, such as animal tracks.
+**a** - This data is not just numbers and words but aspects of cultures and knowledge with connections to the land.

 **C** - Whilst research often appears niche in these commons, there is no limit to the range of it’s influence, the ripples of which disrupt everything it touches.